codefresh-io/cf-triggers/docs/event_provider_contract.md

 - - `type` - parameter type: `string`, `date`, `bool`, `int`, etc.
 - - `validator` - parameter value validator: can be `regexp`, range (for `date` and `int`), enum list, etc.
 - - `required` - is it a required parameter; non-required parameter uses some `default` value
+- `actions` - actions (event sub-types) that event provider is subscribed to
+- - `name` - action name
+- - `label` - action label; to be presented in UI/CLI
+- - `help` - more detailed help description on action
-- `filter` - filter to be applied on variables extracted from event payload or on original payload `EVENT_PAYLOAD`
+- `filters` - filter to be applied on variables extracted from event payload or on original payload `EVENT_PAYLOAD`
 - - `name` - variable name to filter by
 - - `type` - variable field type
 - - `validator` - filter expression; currently only regex (re2) is supported